MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 >[!IMPORTANT]
 >Viva Engage benchmarking data are currently available only for private preview customers.
 The features described here are subject to change.

-Benchmarking is a Viva Engage Premium feature that shows organizations how their metrics perform in comparison to other organizations and audiences that use Viva Engage.
+Benchmarking is a Viva Engage Premium feature that shows you how your metrics perform in comparison to other organizations and audiences that use Viva Engage.
 Only verified and network admins can enable benchmarking features in Viva Engage.

 ## Benchmark calculations

-Benchmarks provide percentiles that correspond to your current _People Engaged_ and _Audience Engage_ metrics.
+Benchmarks provide percentiles that correspond to your current _People Engaged_ and _Audience Engaged_ metrics.

 For **Network Analytics**, this percentile tells you how engagement levels in your organization compare to similarly sized networks.
 Network size sectors are defined by the number of active users within an organization.
-Both network administrators and corporate communicators can access Network Analytics and benchmark data on the **Network Activity** card from the analytics icon on the Home page.
+Both network administrators and corporate communicators can access benchmarks for Networks Analytics on the **Network Activity** card.

 **Audience Analytics** use peer benchmarking to rank the percentage of people engaged across all audiences in the same organization to produce the corresponding percentile.
-Leaders, delegate managers, and delegates can access benchmarks for Audience Analytics on the **Audience Engagement** card from the analytics icon on the Home page.
+Leaders, delegate managers, and delegates can access benchmarks for Audience Analytics on the **Audience Engagement** card.
+Learn more about [Analytics in Viva Engage](https://support.microsoft.com/en-us/topic/analytics-in-viva-engage-0d9f6fd5-6b0c-45a2-a0aa-0576ae1f6895).

 :::image type="content" alt-text="Screenshot of the Network and Audience analytics tiles with benchmark percentiles." source="/Viva/media/engage/admin/benchmark-analytics.png":::